What Happens When My Home Insurance Cancels, Lapses, or Non-Renews?

 - Ask about any discounts for bundling your home, auto, and life insurance policies.
 These discounts may help offset the rate increase from your home insurance lapse.

-- Request a home inspection by your insurance provider to ensure that any future claims won’t be denied over suspicions that damage occurred during the lapse.
+- Request a home inspection by your insurance provider to ensure that any future claims won't be denied over suspicions that the damage occurred during your lapse period.

 - Check Young Alfred to compare home insurance rates from over 25 insurance carriers online.

-Best rule of thumb is don't let your policy lapse!
+The best rule of thumb is, don't let your policy lapse!
 But if you don't, it isn't the end of the world, just be expecting to pay a little more for your first year of coverage.

 At your service,